Akash16511/Stock_Analyzer_and_Visualizer_using_Voice/README.md

           1. Everything about stock that you can view it , by giving command from your voice

-                  --> Max-min-average-standard devoation call for oprn , close ,high,low and volume
+                  --> Max-min-average-standard devoation call for open , close ,high,low and volume

                   --> Returns-->average, max, min for all banks or each bank for specific date